sharmatarun2811/CSS-files/README.md

 ```
 $ fork and clone the repository
-$ Add your css files in a folder with the name of animations or effects
+$ Add your animation files in a folder with the name of animations or effects
+$ Add a HTML file just as a demo file shown here in the code
 $ You can also add comment in your codes so as to help others to understand
 $ Also you can add your name and github handle in contributors.md file